 How do you view the developments for translators in labour market in the translation field?
 Any advice for the new generations of translators?

 I mentioned before that the AV localisation industry is at inflection point.
 Not only are the jobs changing and new job profiles are emerging in the market as a result of the use of new technologies and tools, but this is all taking place at a very rapid pace too.
-Metadata annotator, for example, is a recent job profile, as is the role of live translator respeaker, and post-editing roles to do with either speech recognition or machine translation output.
+Metadata annotator, for example, is a recent job profile, as is the role of live translator respeaker, i post-editing roles to do with either speech recognition or machine translation output.
 They are not very common job profiles yet, but they are due to grow quickly and provide bulk employment to language professionals.
 We will also see more language engineers in charge of customising the output of language technologies to client’s needs, and eventually content curators too.
-Project managers will need to specialise in workflows that use language technologies, while the use of synthetic speech will give birth to roles for script writers and sound engineers that are capable of tailoring their services to the needs of synthetic speech as well as natural voices.
+Project managers will need to specialise in workflows that use language technologies, while the use of synthetic speech will give birth to roles for script writers i sound engineers that are capable of tailoring their services to the needs of synthetic speech as well as natural voices.
 Another fascinating new role I came across is that of a director for accessibility and translation in the filmmaking process, referring to the person that coordinates the collaborative production of translated and accessible versions of a film.
 I am sure there will also be plenty of other new roles that we cannot yet imagine.
 My advice to translators is: to never stop learning; to be receptive to the needs of your clients and the changes that are taking place in the market; to experiment with technology; to be aware of your own competences and augment yourselves with the tools that will help you; to not only offer expert services to your clients but be able to communicate your value, as the key to unlock international expansion for their business.
 Be visible!

 Which book, paper, project, etc. would you recommend to people, and especially translators, to read/ follow?

 When it comes to AVT, the book on subtitling taught everywhere is the eponymous one by Jorge Díaz-Cintas and Aline Remael, Audiovisual Translation: Subtitling, which dates back to 2007 and an updated version of which is coming out in 2020.
 Routledge also publishes interesting handbook series, such as The Routledge Handbook of Audiovisual Translation (2018) and The Routledge Handbook of Translation and Technology (2019), both of which are recommended reading.
 Just by going through the bibliographies of these books, one is bound to come across other interesting material to study, depending on where their interests lie.
 There is also the European Association for Studies in Screen Translation (ESIST), a non-for-profit association set up by academics and professionals in 1995 to facilitate the exchange of information and resources, and to promote dialogue and professional standards in the teaching and practice of audiovisual translation.
 As of 2018, the association has also funded the publication of the Journal of Audiovisual Translation.
-The sector is vibrant with research and publications, especially since the turn of the century, and new research is typically presented at one of the two biannual conferences that take place on alternate years: Languages and the Media, and Media for All.
+The sector is vibrant with research and publications, especially since the turn of the century, and new research is typically presented at one of the two biannual conferences that take place on alternate years: Languages and the Media, i Media for All.
 On the industry front, the Media & Entertainment Services Alliance represents companies involved in the creation, production and distribution of media and entertainment content, and promotes communication and collaboration among its members through events and special interest groups, such as its Content Localisation Council.
 Information about the industry is also included in reports on the localisation market published by research firms such as Common Sense Advisory, Nimdzi, Slator and others, which can be helpful in terms of staying up-to-date with the latest developments in the market.

 Is there a question which you would have like us to ask you?